OWASP/www-project-secure-headers/index.md

 * [Tools](https://owasp.org/www-project-secure-headers/#div-technical) to validate an HTTP security header configuration.
 * [Code](https://owasp.org/www-project-secure-headers/#div-technical) libraries that can be leveraged to configure recommended HTTP security headers.
 * [Statistics](https://github.com/oshp/oshp-stats) about usage of the recommended HTTP security headers.
-* [REST API](https://github.com/OWASP/www-project-secure-headers/discussions/58) allowing to obtain the recommended configuration for different web server.
+* [REST API](https://github.com/oshp/oshp-tracking/issues/2) allowing to obtain the recommended configuration for different web server.

 All the tools provided by the OSHP are gathered under this [GitHub organization](https://github.com/oshp/).

-A presentation of the project is available on the [OWASP Spotlight Youtube playlist](https://www.youtube.com/watch?v=N4F3VWQYU9E).
+A presentation of the project is available on the [OWASP Spotlight Youtube playlist](https://www.youtube.com/watch?v=N4F3VWQYU9E) as well as on the [Application Security Podcast Youtube playlist](https://www.youtube.com/watch?v=0SNU9clVhKU).

 ## Migration